Skip to main content

 Reading aloud in the early years exposes a child to story and print knowledge as well as rare words and ideas not often found in day-to-day conversations or screen time.
 Reading aloud also gives a child the opportunity to practice listening, which is a crucial skill for kindergarten and beyond.
 Reading aloud to children, the age-old report, Becoming a Nation of Readers, indicates is “the single most important activity for building the knowledge required for eventual success in reading.”

-To develop lifelong learning and love of reading skills, our Budding Readers program staff has been reading aloud weekly in interactive one-to-one sessions with 381 children.
-As a result, more than 90 percent of the children last year demonstrated comprehension in early literacy skills needed for future success in school.
+To develop lifelong learning and love of reading skills, our Building Better Readers program staff has been reading aloud weekly in interactive one-to-one sessions with 381 children.
+As a result, more than 90 percent of the children last year demonstrated comprehension of early literacy skills needed for future success in school.